marco-f/HL/README.md

 HobbyLASER is aimed at users of CNC machines, engravers, and plotters—particularly self-built or budget models.
 It was developed to fill the gap between the basic software offered by low-cost machine manufacturers and professional software solutions, with a focus on hobby use and rapid prototyping.

+Simple but not trivial, it uses a hybrid system of tools and scripts to create and transform vector drawings, process images, and generate files ready to be sent to microcontrollers.
+HobbyLASER requires no installation, as it runs entirely in the browser—no dependencies, no drivers—using the Web Serial API for USB communication.

 It should be considered a constant work in progress, but thanks to its nature as a Progressive Web App (PWA), updates are available immediately upon release.
 Currently, it can import text-based files with the following extensions: .svg, .dxf, .gcode, .nc, and raster images in .png, .jpg, or .jpeg format.
 The .svg format is an open standard, but only single-path drawings using absolute commands are accepted.
 For example, a file exported from Inkscape will be rejected if it contains multiple paths, groups, or uses relative commands.